Cancer Research Education Grants Program (R25)

 The Center for Scientific Review (CSR) and the National Cancer Institute (NCI) will review your application for completeness and for conformance to all eligibility requirements and special provisions and requirements.
 Incomplete applications will be returned to the applicant without further consideration.

-If your application is complete and follows all eligibility requirements, then Subcommittee F, convened by the Division of Extramural Activities of the NCI, will evaluate your application according to the review criteria listed in the Program Announcement.
-Before an award is made, The National Cancer Advisory Board will conduct a second level of review and ensure that your application meets the broad program needs and priorities of the NCI and the National Cancer Program.
+Subcommittee F, convened by the Division of Extramural Activities of the NCI, evaluates applications according to the review criteria listed in the Program Announcement.
+Before an award is made, the National Cancer Advisory Board (NCAB) conducts a second level of review and ensures that an application meets the broad program needs and priorities of the NCI and the National Cancer Program.

-For review criteria for the R25 grant mechanism, see the Review Criteria section of the relevant Program Announcement.
+For review criteria for the R25 grant mechanism, see section V. Application Review Information of the Program Announcement.

 - Current List of R25 Awards